 - Symptoms of very high blood pressure (headache, vomiting) or hypertensive emergency (seizures, altered mental state).

 - Examination of the child starts with looking at the general state of nutrition and apparent state of health.
 Check height and weight against centile charts.

 - Examination of the pulse precedes measurement of blood pressure.

 - The child should be seated and relaxed or supine if a baby.

-- The rubber blade inside the cloth cover should be long enough to encircle the arm and wide enough to cover approximately three quarters of the distance from shoulder to elbow.
+- The rubber blade inside the cloth cover should be long enough to encircle the arm or at least 90% of it, and wide enough to cover approximately three quarters of the distance from shoulder to elbow.

 - Look for stigmata of specific diseases:

-Most adults are deemed to have essential hypertension and little or no further investigation is undertaken but in children a cause for the hypertension should be sought.
-Basic screening tests to detect underlying pathology should be carried out together with investigations to assess comorbidity and end organ damage.
+In children a cause for the hypertension should be sought.
+Basic screening tests to detect underlying pathology should be carried out together with investigations to assess comorbidity and end-organ damage.